+Dating during divorce is a complicated subject and can be emotionally taxing for all parties involved.
 Dating and divorce don’t usually mix well and can be emotionally taxing for all parties involved.
 Before swiping on a dating app, you need to consider the reasons why dating while going through a divorce may not be the best idea.

 California Is a No-Fault State